Skip to content

 Security Level

-Select the security level of the current monitoring rule:
+Select the security level for the current monitoring rule:

 Level df_status Value